jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=iiop-openjdk:read-attribute(name=client-supports)`

 ## syntax of the operation to get the `iiop-openjdk` `confidentiality`
-indicates whether the transport must require confidentiality protection or not. valid values are none, supported and required. get the `iiop-openjdk` `confidentiality` attribute.
+indicates whether the transport must require confidentiality protection or not. valid values are 'none', 'supported' and 'required'. get the `iiop-openjdk` `confidentiality` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=confidentiality)`

 ## syntax of the operation to get the `iiop-openjdk` `detect-misordering`
-indicates whether the transport must require `misordering` detection or not. valid values are none, supported and required. get the `iiop-openjdk` `detect-misordering` attribute.
+indicates whether the transport must require `misordering` detection or not. valid values are 'none', 'supported' and 'required'. get the `iiop-openjdk` `detect-misordering` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=detect-misordering)`

 ## syntax of the operation to get the `iiop-openjdk` `detect-replay`
-indicates whether the transport must require replay detection or not. valid values are none, supported and required. get the `iiop-openjdk` `detect-replay` attribute.
+indicates whether the transport must require replay detection or not. valid values are 'none', 'supported' and 'required'. get the `iiop-openjdk` `detect-replay` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=detect-replay)`